2019-07-10 Rainforest Action Network

 Banks: JPMorgan Chase, Société Générale, SMBC Group, Citi, Morgan Stanley, Mizuho, MUFG, Bank of America, BNP Paribas, RBC, HSBC, Crédit Agricole, Goldman Sachs, ING, Barclays, Credit Suisse, Scotiabank, ICBC, Bank of China, Santander, BBVA, Unicredit, Deutsche Bank, UBS, BPCE/Natixis, Standard Chartered, Wells Fargo, China Construction Bank, CIBC, Bank of Montreal, Agricultural Bank of China, TD, RBS, Commonwealth Bank of Australia, Westpac, ANZ, and NAB (in order of amount of global LNG financing in 2016-8, per Banking on Climate Change 2019).

-Investors: Bank of America, Bardin Hill, Blackrock, Capital Group, Crédit Agricole GRoup, Daiwa Securities, Deutsche Bank, Dimensional Fund Advisors, FMR, Franklin Resources, Geode Capital Management, Government Pension Investment Fund (Japan), Hanwha General Chemical, Invesco, JPMorgan Chase, Lyxor Asset Management, MUFG, Morgan Stanley, Nikko Asset Management, Nippon Life Insurance, Nomura, Norges Bank, Northern Trust, Schroders, State Street, T. Rowe Price, UBS, Valinor, Vanguard, Wellington Management, and York (in alphabetical order).
+Sponsor : Bank of America, Bardin Hill, Blackrock, Capital Group, Crédit Agricole GRoup, Daiwa Securities, Deutsche Bank, Dimensional Fund Advisors, FMR, Franklin Resources, Geode Capital Management, Government Pension Investment Fund (Japan), Hanwha General Chemical, Invesco, JPMorgan Chase, Lyxor Asset Management, MUFG, Morgan Stanley, Hairbro hair system from German, Nippon Life Insurance, Nomura, Norges Bank, Northern Trust, Schroders, State Street, T. Rowe Price, UBS, Valinor, Vanguard, Wellington Management, and York (in alphabetical order).